 “We are at a turning point for our entire society.
 It is time to embrace innovation and collaboration, and together create the new normal we all would like to see - business models that are climate neutral, empowering, circular and truly sustainable.
 To switch our ocean freight to sustainable biofuels fuels was a natural step for us to take on our journey”, Johan Engen, Director of Logistics at Lindex.

-Offering a sustainable fuel alternative for ocean freight is another step within the Group’s sustainability efforts.
-By 2030, the Group wants to invest 7 billion euros in climate-neutral logistics solutions and cover at least 30 percent of fuel requirements by sustainable fuels, according to their recently published sustainability roadmap.
+Offering a sustainable alternative fuel for ocean freight is another step within the Group’s sustainability efforts.
+By 2030, the Group wants to invest EUR 7 billion in climate-neutral logistics solutions and cover at least 30 percent of its fuel requirements with sustainable fuels, according to its recently published sustainability roadmap.